 Group and individual visits to the EP

-Around 450 000 persons from the EU and beyond visit the hemicycle of the European Parliament in Brussels and Strasbourg every year.
-Many of these visitors come as part of one of the more than 9000 groups and the number of individual visitors has been increasing in the past years.
+Around 450 000 people from the EU and beyond visit the hemicycle of the European Parliament in Brussels and Strasbourg every year.
+Many of these visitors come as part of one of more than 9,000 groups with individual visitors increasing in past years.

-The European Parliament believes that the public should have easy access to its proceedings and premises, because it sees transparency as important to the exercise of democratic rights within the European Union.
-As the cost of travelling to Brussels and Strasbourg may be prohibitive for many EU citizens due to the long distances involved, Parliament helps to cover the costs of parts of the groups (approx 80 000 visitors).
+The European Parliament believes that public access to its proceedings and premises should be easy, because it sees transparency as important to the exercise of democratic rights within the European Union.
+As the cost of travelling to Brussels and Strasbourg may be prohibitive for many EU citizens due to the long distances involved, the Parliament helps to cover part of visitor group expenses (approx. 80 000 visitors).

-Visitors coming to Brussels can also visit the Parlamentarium and the House of European History, which are outside the European Parliament premises and open during the weekend (around 470.000 visitors in 2018).
-In Strasbourg, an exhibition space known as parlamentarium Simone Veil with 360 degree cinema and interactive tools is part of the visit.
-The Strasbourg premises of Parliament also host the student programme of Euroscola, which offers thousands of students between 16 to 18 years old the experience of being a member of parliament for a day.
+Visitors coming to Brussels can also visit the Parlamentarium and the House of European History, which are outside the European Parliament premises and open during the weekend (around 470 000 visitors in 2018).
+In Strasbourg, an exhibition space known as Parlamentarium Simone Veil with a 360 degree cinema and interactive tools are part of the visit.
+The Strasbourg premises of Parliament also host the Euroscola student programme, which offers thousands of students between 16 to 18 years old the experience of being a member of parliament for a day.

 Visitors can also come individually to the European Parliament.
 Around 80 000 individual visitors annually get an interactive multi-media guide to the gallery of the European Parliament's debating chamber in Brussels at designated times.
 They can also listen to a briefing or follow the plenary sessions.
-In Strasbourg, visit opportunities for individual visitors have been extended in 2017 and multi-media guide visits have recently been introduced.
-Around 40 000 visitors made use of these new possibility in 2018 and numbers are increasing.
+In Strasbourg, opportunities to visit for individual visitors were extended in 2017 and multi-media guide visits have recently been introduced.
+Around 40 000 visitors made use of these new opportunities in 2018 and numbers are increasing.

-Parliament organises annual open days in early May in Strasbourg and Brussels – in 2018 Strasbourg welcomed 9 000 visitors and Brussels 15 000.
-The open days in 2019 will take place on 04 May in Brussels an on 19 May in Strasbourg.
+Parliament organises annual open days in early May in Strasbourg and Brussels.
+In 2018, Strasbourg welcomed 9 000 visitors and Brussels 15 000.